shaunmahony/chip-seq-tutorial/index.md

 10         8          3
 ```

- We then sort the ChIP list in ascending order and move elements from Input-list to match this order:
+ We then sort the ChIP list in ascending order and move elements in the Input list to match this order:

 ```
  Window   ChIP-count Input-count